 Experience the incredible Memphis theater scene while you’re in town, from beloved Broadway musicals to breathtaking ballet to experimental productions featuring emerging local talents.
+Keep reading to find out more about theater in Memphis.
 We'll run through all of Memphis' top venues while also helping you plan a full night out with food, drink and hotel recommendations.
+Plus, we've highlighted all of Memphis' upcoming performing arts events.

 Experience the incredible Memphis theater scene while you’re in town, from beloved Broadway musicals to breathtaking ballet to experimental productions featuring emerging local talents.
+Keep reading to find out more about theater in Memphis.
 We'll run through all of Memphis' top venues while also helping you plan a full night out with food, drink and hotel recommendations.
+Plus, we've highlighted all of Memphis' upcoming performing arts events.

 DOWNTOWN